 The general curriculum focuses on Chicago history and social change, but Thursday afternoons are reserved for students to further explore a specific topic or career path that piques their interest.
-Engage Chicago currently offers concentrations in Health & Medicine, Law & Advocacy, Community Organizing, Non-Profit Management, and Urban Planning.
+Engage Chicago currently offers concentrations in Health & Medicine, Law & Advocacy, Community Organizing, and Urban Planning.
 Each concentration is led by an accomplished practitioner and includes a mix of lectures, site visits, and discussions.

 Bringing it All Together.

 Engage Chicago exposes you to new and often conflicting ideas, perspectives, and questions.
 The weekly seminar gives you a chance to process these experiences alongside a small group of peers.
 Through written reflection, interactive activities, and facilitated discussion, you learn to participate in critical conversations related to politics and social change while developing and strengthening your own beliefs.